-I am a job market candidate in the Jurisprudence and Social Policy Ph.D. program at the University of California, Berkeley.
-I held the Berkeley Empirical Legal Studies Fellowship from 2010-11 and was a Law and Economics Fellow from 2009-10.
-I received a J.D. from Berkeley Law, an M.P.P. from the Goldman School of Public Policy, and a B.A. in Philosophy from Columbia University.
+I hold a Ph.D. in Jurisprudence and Social Policy from the University of California, Berkeley, a J.D. from Berkeley Law, an M.P.P. from UC Berkeley's Goldman School of Public Policy, and a B.A. degree in Philosophy from Columbia University.

 Ph.D., UC Berkeley, 2013